- How to register

 We welcome new patients who wish to register with us and live within our practice boundary.
 Requests to join the practice should be addressed to the receptionists who will give you the relevant information and forms.
 Alternatively, you can download and complete Family Doctor Services Registration Form and the New Patient Questionnaire before visiting the practice.

-In order to register with the practice you will need to supply two forms of identification – please see list below (one document must contain your current address):
+In order to register with the practice you will need to supply two forms of identification – one must be photographic and one must contain your current address – please see list below:

 Birth Certificate, Marriage Certificate, Medical Card, Driving Licence, Passport, Local Authority Rent Card, Paid utility bills, Bank / building society cards / statements, National Insurance Number Card, Letter from Benefits Agency / Benefit Book / Signing on Card, Papers from Home Office, P45.